Remarks on Signal Processing in HF Radars Using FMCW Modulation

 Presented at the IRS 2009 Conference in Hamburg, Germany, 09-11 September 2009

 A full paper has been published in the conference

-High-Frequency (HF) radars are operated in the 3-30 MHz frequency range
+(HF) radars gain increased attention during the last decades.
+These HF radars are operated in the 3-30 MHz frequency range and due

 to ground-wave or sky-wave propagation provide over-the-horizon (OTH) capabilities.
 Many of these OTH radars apply frequency

 modulated continuous wave (FMCW) modulation for range resolution, which enables them to operate with a relatively low transmit

 power of a few watts only.
 Sometimes these types of radars are referred to as "silent radar".
 This paper discusses the signal

 processing chain from deramping the received signal down to processing of range-Doppler-azimuth spectra.
 Some steps which are

 critical for the overall system performance are discussed in detail and a new technique to derive the structure of radio frequency

 interference (RFI), which is superposed to the radar echoes, is described.